pmocz/navier-stokes-turbulence/README.md

 Flatiron Institute

-A simple Navier-Stokes solver in JAX used the investigate the power spectrum of turbulence resulting from the Taylor-Green vortex in a 3D periodic box.
+A simple Navier-Stokes solver in JAX used to investigate the velocity power spectrum of turbulence resulting from the Taylor-Green vortex in a 3D periodic box.